stewit/banana_split/README.md

 Doing this by hand protects against an attacker intercepting things you’re sending to the printer.

 ### How do you retrieve a Banana Split?
-Recovery can be done on any device with a webcam.
+Recovery can be done on any device with a webcam (or by entering the qr code json manually).

 1. Save the Banana Split [HTML page](https://bs.parity.io/) and **open it in offline mode**.
 2. Using your webcam, scan in a majority of your QR code printouts (e.g., if you had 7 printouts, you’ll need 4).
+Or enter the qr code json manually for the majority of printouts.
 3. Enter your passphrase.
 4. Viola!
 Your secret is restored.